-Eating a healthy diet and staying at a healthy weight are also important.
-A diet rich in fruits and vegetables may help protect against esophageal cancer.
+Following a healthy eating pattern and staying at a healthy weight are also important.
+A diet rich in fruits and vegetables may help lower esophageal cancer risk.
 Obesity has been linked with esophageal cancer, particularly the adenocarcinoma type, so staying at a healthy weight may also help limit the risk of this disease.
-For more on this, read our American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.
+Being physically active may also reduce your risk of esophageal cancer.

-People at a higher risk for esophageal cancer, such as those with Barrett’s esophagus, are often watched closely by their doctors to look for signs that the cells lining the esophagus have become more abnormal (see “Can cancer of the esophagus be found early?”).
-If dysplasia (a pre-cancerous condition) is found, the doctor may recommend treatments to keep it from progressing to esophageal cancer.
+People at a higher risk for esophageal cancer, such as those with Barrett’s esophagus, are often watched closely by their doctors with endoscopies to look for signs that the cells lining the esophagus have become more abnormal.
+(See Can Esophageal Cancer Be Found Early?)
+If dysplasia (a pre-cancerous condition) is found, the doctor may recommend treatments to keep it from developing into esophageal cancer.

 Some studies have found that the risk of cancer of the esophagus is lower in people with Barrett’s esophagus who take aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.
 However, taking these drugs every day can lead to problems, such as kidney damage and bleeding in the stomach.
-For this reason, most doctors don’t advise that people take NSAIDs to try to prevent cancer.
+For this reason, most doctors don’t advise that people take NSAIDs to try to prevent esophageal cancer.
 If you are thinking of taking an NSAID regularly, discuss the potential benefits and risks with your doctor first.